-- The International Monetary Organization is a unitary organization while the World Bank is bilateral organization.
+- The International Monetary Organization is a unitary organisation while the World Bank is bilateral organisation.

 - At present, there are 188 member countries of the IMF, but if we talk about world bank, it has 188 member countries of IBRD and 172 member countries of IDA.